-Going long simply means that a bid has been placed for the market value to grow across a certain time horizon.
-Whereas going short or “shorting” is the reverse play – making a bid that the market value will decrease.
+Going long means a bid has been placed for the market value to grow across a certain time horizon.
+Going short or “shorting” is the reverse play – making a bid that the market value will decrease.

 Does Spread Betting Make Money?

 Spread betting can produce dramatic profits if bids unfold as predicted.
-The majority of spread betters need years of trading before they develop mastery needed enough to make an effective trading system.
-Only a small proportion achieve success and most don’t.
+The majority of spread betters need years of trading before they develop the mastery required enough to make an effective trading system.
+Only a tiny proportion achieve success, and most don’t.

-However, day traders normally only have the positions open for a small amount of time, and not normally overnight.
-Both traders can use leverage which can magnify their gains and losses.
+However, day traders normally only have the positions open for a short time, not usually overnight.
+Both traders can use leverage, which can magnify their gains and losses.